GustavoHenrique18n/ReactNativeLog/README.md

-#Front-end access and subscription only
+#Front-end access and subscription only.
-Any suggestions is welcome
+##Any suggestions is welcome